 - Cottagers must register for the week that they are here.
 This allows for contact tracing should that become necessary.

 - Cottagers must fill out a health screening questionnaire and a waiver 24 hours before arrival.

 - Cottagers must follow Camp’s social distance guidelines which are listed above.

-- Will there be a limit to the number of cottagers allowed at Camp events?
+Is there a limit to the number of people at activities?